BlogGuides & TipsPractical Information

 ✅ Do

-• Greet with “Salam Alaikum” (peace be upon you)
+• Greet with “Salam Alaikum” — it will be answered warmly

-• Accept mint tea when offered — refusing can seem rude
+• Accept mint tea when offered; refusing can read as dismissal

-• Dress modestly in medinas and religious sites
+• Dress modestly in medinas and near religious sites

-• Remove shoes before entering a mosque or home
+• Remove shoes before entering a home or a mosque

-• Use your right hand for eating and passing items
+• Use your right hand for eating and passing objects

 🚫 Don’t